Ninjin

 Ninjin is the second original animated series from Cartoon Network Brazil (after Jorel's Brother), co-produced by Pocket Trap and Birdo Studio, based on the 2018 game Ninjin: Clash of Carrots.

 The series was created by Pocket Trap and Roger Keesse, premiering on September 4, 2019 on Cartoon Network.

 The official trailer was published on the Twitter platform on Cartoon Network Brazil's official account on September 2, 2019.

 The first season consists of 22 episodes.

 The first-season episodes are divided into three formats: 10 episodes with 1 minute, 7 episodes with 3 minutes and finally, the five-episode miniseries with 7 minutes.

+The series were also aired on Cartoon Network in Latin America, Portugal and Boing in Spain.

 The series was not renewed for a second season and was scrubbed from Cartoon Network Latin America's YouTube channels and HBO Max Latin America.